mkasa/MKAddin/README.txt

 C:\Users\%UserName%\AppData\Roaming\Microsoft\VisualStudio\9.0\Addins
 Please replace %UserName% with the actual user name.
 If you use other version of Visual Studio than 9.0, replace it with the one you use.
+The directory differs when you use other Windows version than Vista/7.

 File list:
 	MKAddin\MKAddin.AddIn